 If you are a student who wishes to get involved with our general assembly, you simply need to reach out to your campus’s point-of-contact.
 Each institution has a “head delegate” who is the main liaison between their university and the NDSA.
 Your on-campus student representative can be found on the “Head Delegates” page.

-If you are not a student and wish to either learn more about our organization or possibly speak at one of our meetings, please reach out to our President, Jared Melville.
+If you are not a student and wish to either learn more about our organization or possibly speak at one of our meetings, please reach out to our President, Cambree Smith.
 His information can be found on the “Executive Team” page.